dymax-jp/kodi-install/README.md

 # Kodi install configuration file.
 No trailing / in these variables.

 # Kodi source directory.
-KODI_SOURCE_DIR=/home/kodi/kodi-source
-KODI_SOURCE_TAG=18.9-Leia
-KODI_BUILD_DIR=/home/kodi/kodi-build
-KODI_INSTALL_DIR=/home/kodi/kodi-bin
+KODI_SOURCE_DIR=/home/$USER/kodi-source
+KODI_SOURCE_TAG=21.2-Omega
+KODI_BUILD_DIR=/home/$USER/kodi-build
+KODI_INSTALL_DIR=/home/$USER/kodi-bin
 ```

 For the time being do not use spaces in the directory names and do not include a tralining `/` in the directory names.
-The above example is for a Linux user name `kodi` whose home directory is `/home/kodi`.
 Following with the example:

- * Kodi source code is located in `/home/kodi/kodi-source/`.
+ * Kodi source code is located in `/home/$USER/kodi-source/`.

- * Kodi temporary build directory is `/home/kodi/kodi-build/`.
+ * Kodi temporary build directory is `/home/$USER/kodi-build/`.
 You can safely
    delete it once Kodi has been compiled and installed.

- * Kodi will be installed in the directory `/home/kodi/kodi-bin/`.
+ * Kodi will be installed in the directory `/home/$USER/kodi-bin/`.

- * Kodi user data directory is `/home/kodi/.kodi/` by default.
+ * Kodi user data directory is `/home/$USER/.kodi/` by default.
 This directory will be created automatically the first time you execute Kodi.

 Once compiled and installed, you can execute Kodi in several ways:
 ```
-$ /home/kodi/kodi-bin/bin/kodi
+$ /home/$USER/kodi-bin/bin/kodi
-$ /home/kodi/kodi-bin/bin/kodi-standalone
+$ /home/$USER/kodi-bin/bin/kodi-standalone
-$ /home/kodi/kodi-bin/lib/kodi/kodi-x11
+$ /home/$USER/kodi-bin/lib/kodi/kodi-x11
 ```

-The actual Kodi executable is `/home/kodi/kodi-bin/lib/kodi/kodi-x11`.
+The actual Kodi executable is `/home/$USER/kodi-bin/lib/kodi/kodi-x11`.
 The first two files are shell scripts that call the actual Kodi executable `kodi-x11`.

 ## Cloning this repository ##

-If you don't have `git` installed then execute as `root` user:
+If you don't have `git` installed then execute:
 ```
-# apt-get install git
+# sudo apt-get install git
 ```

 To clone this repository:
 ```
+$ mkdir -p /home/$USER/kodi
-$ cd /home/kodi/
+$ cd /home/$USER/kodi/
 $ git clone https://github.com/dymax-jp/Kodi-Install.git
 ```

 The Kodi compilation tools will be cloned into the directory
-`/home/kodi/Kodi-Install/`.
+`/home/$USER/kodi/Kodi-Install/`.

 ## Clone and prepare Kodi source code ##

 As the `kodi` user clone the Kodi source code.
 This will take a while:
 ```
+$ mkdir -p /home/$USER/kodi
-$ cd /home/kodi/
+$ cd /home/$USER/kodi/
 $ git clone https://github.com/xbmc/xbmc.git kodi-source
 ```

 If you want to compile a particular version of Kodi first have a look at the tags in the repository:
 ```
-$ cd /home/kodi/kodi-source/
+$ cd /home/$USER/kodi/kodi-source/
 $ git tag
 ...
-16.0-Jarvis
-17.0-Krypton
-17.6-Krypton
-18.0-Leia
-18.9-Leia
-19.0-Matrix
-19.1-Matrix
+19.5-Matrix
+20.0-Nexus
+20.1-Nexus
+20.2-Nexus
+21.0-Omega
+21.1-Omega
+21.2-Omega
 ...
 $
 ```

 Each tag corresponds to a released version of Kodi.
 Now, tell `git` to set the Kodi source code to the version you want:
 ```
-$ cd /home/kodi/kodi-source/
+$ cd /home/$USER/kodi/kodi-source/
-$ git checkout 19.1-Matrix
+$ git checkout 21.2-Omega
 ```

 The Kodi source code is now ready for compilation.